 “Dhamma Maṇḍa” is a newly opened center and began offering 10-day and 3-day courses in 2008.
 During the first phase of NCVC’s development, several already existing buildings were converted to residential housing use, a new Dhamma Hall was built and a new kitchen and dining room were built and made operational.
 Since then the center offers a full schedule of courses for both old and new students.

 We look forward to seeing you at Dhamma Maṇḍa.
 Please contact us ahead of time when visiting between courses.

-Because space is allocated we ask that students only show up if they have been confirmed to participate in a scheduled course.
+Because accommodations are limited and allocated in advance, we ask that students only arrive on site if they have been confirmed to participate in a scheduled course.

 Location of the Center